V-Sekai-fire/aria-character-core/apps/aria_core/lib/aria_core/README.md

 # AriaCore: Unified Action Specification System

-This directory contains the complete implementation of the unified action specification system as defined in ADR-181, providing a clean, module-based approach to domain creation with automatic registration and temporal processing.
+This directory contains the complete implementation of the unified action specification system as defined in ADR R25W1398085, providing a clean, module-based approach to domain creation with automatic registration and temporal processing.

 ## Overview